Ad ROI Analysis: Choosing Digital Advertising Metrics that MatterBy Patrick Liddy

 Having a robust ad analysis reporting tool that features everything clients need to know is on the top of this list.
 Many of your clients may never look at it, but they’ll want you to be able to explain how things are going in layman’s terms.

 Here’s a look at our digital ads reporting:

 Hot tip: In our digital advertising reports, we include these real-life results as its own section on our campaign overview page for clients.
 Here, we track qualified calls and in-store visits verified with our geofencing technology.
 The real-life results you track may vary for your client’s campaigns and objectives, but make sure you include these business tangible metrics alongside your impressions, clicks, and other advertising KPIs.

 We use slightly different terminology for the data in our reports, but the formulas are the same.

 How to Improve ROI

 Improving digital ad ROI is obviously the goal of every campaign ever created.
 The answer can be different for each business, industry, ad type, and beyond.
 However, there are a few fundamentals that can be applied across the board.

 Understand your target audience: Understanding the psychology of your target audience is essential if you want to intrigue them and get them to click on your offer.
-Make sure you do your research up front—start by surveying your clients to narrow down their target audience and understand their demographics.
+Make sure you do your research up front—start by surveying your clients to narrow down their target audience and understand their demographics for digital advertising.
 This will cut down on wasted spend by eliminating people who won’t care about your client’s ad or offer.

-Use AB testing to hone your message: AB testing or split-testing is basically one-on-one throwdown between two ads at a time.
-The goal is a darwinian-esque evolution into the perfect ad copy, landing page and offer for your campaign.
+Use AB testing to hone your message: AB testing or split-testing is basically a one-on-one throw down between two ads at a time.
+The goal is a darwinian-esque evolution into the perfect ad copy, landing page, and offer for your campaign.